wlchin/SampleExplorer/README.md

 This command will execute the `gene-set.py` script inside the Docker container, utilizing the local HDF5 database for gene set enrichment analysis.
 The results will be output as a CSV file in your local directory, containing the single-sample gene set enrichment results.

-## Optional download - transcriptome embeddings file
+## Downloading the transcriptome embeddings file

 For users requiring only the default use case (semantic search followed by transcriptome expansion), an [embeddings-only vector store](https://data.pawsey.org.au/download/RNAseq_AB1_Renca/BioRAG/transcriptomic_db_embedding_only.h5ad) can be used in the place of the transcriptomic vector store above.
 This embeddings-only file is smaller (1 GB) but does not have the reference transcriptomes described in the sections above.
 Hence, transcriptome search (using a gene set) as the initial step will not be possible.